(Updated for 2019 trips)

 As a volunteer, you’ll be able to help improve teaching standards in poor communities, help underprivileged children and adults get the education they deserve, develop your own interpersonal and leadership skills, and of course explore new places and meet amazing people.
 Depending on where you go, you can stay two weeks or longer, with a program fee starting below $1,000.

 Located in Seenigama, Sri Lanka, this program invites you to coach sports at a local school, orphanage, or community center for children in need of support and connection.
-As a volunteer, you’ll help these children develop self-confidence, hone their talents, and create long-lasting friendships while playing popular sports such as cricket, volleyball, badminton, and netball.
+As a volunteer, you’ll focus on helping these children develop self-confidence, hone their talents, and create long-lasting friendships while playing popular sports such as cricket, volleyball, badminton, and netball.

 During your stay, you’ll plan coaching sessions and matches, run warm-up routines and stretches, teach rules and regulations of different games, and even have the chance to organize a sports club if you’re staying longer-term.
 During your weekends, you’ll be able to relax at the beach, go diving or surfing, or visit the cities of Colombo and Galle.
 This placement starts from two weeks at about $940.